 This isn’t some esoteric geek issue, either: even The Guardian have written a very good little article about the “loudness wars” here.
 What’s interesting is that it obviously isn’t the mastering engineers who are doing it—in fact they’re complaining like crazy—but the record companies and, tragically, the artists themselves.
 Even Paul Simon is at it!!!!

 This cult of loudness extends through to the finished product: Thomas Lund at TC Electronics has shown how modern CDs are simply recorded too ‘hot’.
 His research shows a 2002 Eminem CD generating around 25 instances of “obvious distortion” every 10 seconds!
-Read the full Distortion To The People paper here.
+[The full paper is Distortion To The People.]